bz76wto/AquaSat-AI/README.md

 ---

 ## **⚠️ Disclaimer**
-> This repository provides a **pseudo-code implementation** due to the confidentiality and sensitivity.
-The concepts, methodologies, and structures are inspired by real-world research but do not contain proprietary or classified information.
+> This repository contains a pseudo-code implementation based on publicly available research concepts and methodologies.
+While inspired by real-world studies and academic papers, it does not include any proprietary or classified information.

 ## **🚀 Key Features**